UniMath/agda-unimath/src/metric-spaces/equality-of-metric-spaces.lagda.md

       ( is-torsorial-Id A)
 ```

-### Isometric equality between the carrier types of metric spaces is equivalent to the existence of an isometric equivalence between them
+### Isometric equality between the carrier types of metric spaces is equivalent isometric equivalence between them

 ```agda
 module _